-Redesigned last year, Kia Forte continues as the highest-quality compact car in the J.D Power 2020 U.S. Initial Quality Study.
-With new styling and updated features, the Forte is powered by a 2.0-liter 147-horsepower engine matched to a 6-speed manual gearbox; the base-level Forte FE is EPA rated at an impressive 37 mpg on the highway.
-Standard equipment on this small sedan includes air-conditioning, an 8.0-inch touchscreen display, a rearview camera with dynamic parking guide, Android Auto and Apple CarPlay, Bluetooth connectivity, forward collision avoidance, lane departure warning and driver attention warning.
+Redesigned in 2019, Kia Forte continues as the highest-quality compact car in the J.D Power 2021 U.S. Initial Quality Study.
+The stylish Forte is powered by a fuel-efficient 2.0-liter 147-horsepower engine matched to a 6-speed manual gearbox.
+According to the U.S. EPA, the base-level Forte FE is rated at 37 mpg on the highway.
+Standard equipment on this small sedan includes air-conditioning, an 8-inch touchscreen display, a rearview camera with dynamic parking guide, Android Auto and Apple CarPlay, Bluetooth connectivity, forward collision avoidance, lane-departure warning and driver attention warning.

 Midsize Premium Car — Cadillac CT5

-Cadillac introduced the brand-new CT5 compact sedan for the 2020 model year in both Luxury and Sport versions.
-Built on Cadillac’s rear-wheel-drive architecture, the CT5 features a fastback profile inspired by the Escala concept car, moving away from Cadillac’s hard-edged designs with a more fluid and sculpted aesthetic.
-The 2020 CT5 is offered in three trim levels: Luxury, Premium Luxury and Sport, with a Platinum Package available for Premium Luxury and Sport.
-The standard engine is a 2.0-liter twin-scroll turbocharged engine that produces an estimated 237 horsepower, while the Luxury Premium and the Sport can be equipped with a more powerful 3.0-liter twin-turbo V6 that produces an estimated 335 horsepower.
-Cadillac’s Super Cruise technology — hands-free driver assistance for highway driving — is also available on select CT5 trim levels.
+Cadillac introduced the CT5 compact sedan for the 2020 model year, and this relatively new model repeats last year’s feat as the highest-ranked midsize premium car.
+Built on Cadillac’s rear-wheel-drive architecture, the CT5 features a fastback profile inspired by the Escala concept car, moving away from Cadillac’s hard-edged designs to a more fluid, sculpted aesthetic.
+The CT5 is offered in multiple trim levels ranging from luxurious to sporty.
+The standard powerplant is a 2.0-liter twin-scroll turbocharged 4-cylinder engine, while a more powerful 3.0-liter 335-horsepower twin-turbo V6 is also available.
+Cadillac’s Super Cruise technology — hands-free assistance for highway driving — is also available on select CT5 trim levels.

 Large Car — Nissan Maxima